How to Travel Cheap: The Ultimate Guide to Exploring More for Less

 Taxis and ride-shares are fine occasionally.
 As a daily habit, they will hollow out your budget faster than you'd believe.
 Most major cities sell unlimited transit passes for 24, 48, or 72 hours, and they're almost always worth it.
 We took the Budapest metro so many times in three days that we had the stops memorized.
 It cost us less than one cab ride would have.

 Walking is free and consistently better than any other mode of transport for actually seeing a city.
-You find things on foot that you wouldn't find any other way — the bookshop squeezed between two restaurants, the courtyard you had no idea existed, the local bar that isn't on any list.
+You find things on foot that you wouldn't find any other way.
+The bookshop squeezed between two restaurants.
+The courtyard you had no idea existed.
+The local bar that isn't on any list.
 Many cities also have bike-share programs that cost next to nothing.
 We biked through Seville at 8am when the streets were still quiet and the orange trees smelled absurdly good.
 No tour bus was going to give us that.

 Tip-based free walking tours exist in nearly every major European city and plenty beyond.
-Sandeman's is the most widely known, and for good reason — the guides are excellent, you learn an enormous amount, and you pay what you think it was worth at the end.
+Sandeman's is the most widely known, and for good reason.
+The guides are excellent, you learn an enormous amount, and you pay what you think it was worth at the end.
 We've done these in Berlin, Prague, and Seville, and in every case it was the best orientation to a new city we could have asked for.

 Hiking, beaches, and public parks cost nothing.
-Museum free days exist in almost every major institution — you just have to look it up before you go, not while you're standing at the ticket desk.
+Museum free days exist in almost every major institution.
+You just have to look it up before you go, not while you're standing at the ticket desk.
 The Smithsonian is always free.
 The British Museum is free.
 The Louvre has free evenings for under-26s.
 A little advance research here pays off literally.

-Use Loyalty Programs — But Don't Let Them Use You
+Use Loyalty Programs, But Don't Let Them Use You

 Pack Less.
 No, Even Less Than That.

 A carry-on-only policy is the single most liberating travel decision we've ever made.
 No checked bag fees, no waiting at carousels, no lost luggage catastrophes.
-The key is a wardrobe of neutral, layerable clothing that mixes and matches without looking like you're wearing the same thing every day (even if you kind of are).
-Know your airline's exact baggage dimensions before you fly — budget airlines are not joking around, and the fee for an oversized bag at the gate is significantly more than just checking it would have been.
+The key is a wardrobe of neutral, layerable clothing that mixes and matches without looking like you're wearing the same thing every day, even if you kind of are.
+Know your airline's exact baggage dimensions before you fly.
+Budget airlines are not joking around, and the fee for an oversized bag at the gate is significantly more than just checking it would have been.
 Weigh your bag at home.
 Check the measurements.
 Do not find this out the hard way.

 Stay Connected Without Paying Like a Tourist